sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 }
 ```

-Orchagent's ACL orch AclRule::make_shared makes decision which AclRule child instance to create based on table type.
+Orchagent's AclRule::make_shared makes decision which AclRule child instance to create based on table type.
-Since orchagent does not know.
+Since orchagent does not know all the table types there should be single AclRule handling all the matches
+and actions and perform validation against the table type configuration.

 #### Mirror table type: combined/separated table